plone/training/docs/mastering-plone/volto_overrides.md

 ## The Listing Block

-When you edited the frontpage in {ref}`features-content-types-label`, you may have added a Listing block to the frontpage.
+When you edited the frontpage in {ref}`features-content-types-label`, you may have added a listing block to the front page.
 If not, please do so now.

 You will see that the listing block does not display the date as well.